Mueller Hut Overnight - Detailed Info

 Seasonal Variation and Snow

-There is considerable variation of conditions through the trekking season.
-When present most snow is encountered above Sealy Tarns (1,300 metres).
-However steps below this in shady places may be icy.
+There is considerable variation of conditions through the year.
+When present, most snow is encountered above Sealy Tarns (1,300 metres).

-Snow is always present from October through December.
-Our parties will carry ice axe and crampons.
-More rock and scree is exposed as summer progresses, until by February most snow (aside from remnant patches) is gone from around the hut.
+Snow is always present from June through October.
+Our parties will carry ice axe and crampons, and other technical gear (snowshoes, snow shovels, avalanche transceivers, etc.).
+In late summer/autumn most snow (aside from remnant patches) is gone from around the hut.

-Although uncommon an avalanche hazard can be present on the upper route to the hut during October.
-If this is the case your guide(s) will assess the danger enroute, and all parties will carry carry avalache beacons, and rescue gear and recieve training in their use before departure in October
+An avalanche hazard can be present on the upper route to the hut during winter.
+If this is the case your guide(s) will assess the danger enroute, and all parties will carry carry avalanche beacons, and rescue gear and receive training in their use before departure in October

 Experience and Fitness Required